Dinostraw/MK8Leaderboards/README.md

   A timesheet is a complete list of a player's current personal records across all courses in the game.

 ### Requirements
-Can be found in `requirements.txt`.
+Can be found in `pyproject.toml`.
 - **Core Requirements** (required):
   - Python 3.8 or higher
   - anyio
   - anynet
+  - nintendoclients

+- **Discord Bot Requirements** (only necessary for the Discord bot and some sample scripts):
   - discord.py
-  - nintendoclients
   - python-dotenv